Saint Sava: Sainthood

 Andrija Zmajević dedicated his chronicle to him.
 Jerolim Kavanjin wrote poems about Serbian saints, whom "the Serbian sea brought".
 Andrija Kačić Miošić mentioned him in his A Pleasant Conversation of the Slavic People.

 A church hymn about him (Химна Светом Сави) was sung in Serbian in the Catholic Church Sistine Chapel, Apostolic Palace, official seat of the Pope, Vatican City, Holy See.
 The Pope Francis was attended and present at the praise.

 Numerous toponyms and other testimonies, preserved to this day, convincingly speak of the prevalence of the cult of St. Sava.
 St. Sava is regarded the father of Serbian education and literature; he authored the Life of St. Simeon (Stefan Nemanja, his father), the first Serbian hagiography.
 He has been given various honorific titles, such as "Father" and "Enlightener".
 Bishop of Bosnia Giovanni Thomas Marnavich wrote about him.

 Relics

 The presence of the relics of St. Sava in Serbia had a church-religious and political significance, especially during the Ottoman period.
 No individual among the Serbs has been woven into the consciousness and being of the people as Saint Sava, from his time until the present day.
 In 1377, Bosnian Ban Tvrtko was crowned King in the presence of Sava's relics.
 In 1448, vojvoda Stefan Vukčić Kosača of Hum styled himself "herzog (duke) of Saint Sava".

-The cult collected all South Slavic peoples, especially the Orthodox Serbs, while his grave was also a pilgrim site for Roman Catholics and Muslims.
+The cult collected all South Slavic peoples, especially the Orthodox Serbs.
+His grave was also a pilgrim site for Catholics and Muslims.
 Foreign 16th-century writers, Jean Sesno (1547) and Catherine Zen (1550) noted that Muslims respected the tomb of Saint Sava, and feared him.
 Benedicto Ramberti (1553) said that Turks and Jews gave more charity to Mileševa than Serbs.